Coherent photoproduction of $\rho^0, \omega$ and excited vector mesons in ultraperipheral PbPb collisions: Introduction

 Photoproduction of vector mesons on nuclei probes nuclear structure and is sensitive to nuclear shadowing and saturation effects~\cite{Brodsky:1994kf, Klein:2019qfb, Guzey:2020ntc, Accardi:2012qut}.
 The process can be studied in PbPb collisions at the LHC, when a photon is emitted from one lead ion, fluctuates into a virtual quark pair, and collides with the other target ion.
 The interaction with the target is mediated by colourless QCD propagators, Reggeons or Pomerons~\cite{Donnachie:2002en}, and is shown diagrammatically in Fig.~\ref{fig:fd}.
 Since the net colour flow in coherent photoproduction is zero, only a single vector meson is produced with a clear gap in rapidity relative to the outgoing ions.
 At small impact parameters, additional strong interactions between the ions are likely, thereby destroying the rapidity gap.
 However, by moving beyond the range of the strong force, only electromagnetic sources need to be considered.
 Experimentally, this is achieved in ultraperipheral collisions (UPC)~\cite{Bertulani:2005ru}, which produce the distinctive signature of a single reconstructed meson and no additional particle production, with the ions remaining intact.

 This paper presents a study of the dipion final state produced in PbPb UPC, by the LHCb collaboration.
 Although dominated by the $\rhoz$ meson, contributions are also present from the $\omega$ meson, nonresonant production, as well as possible excited vector mesons.
 Measurements of the cross-sections for coherent $\rhoz$ and $\omega$ meson production are performed.
 The measured $\rhoz$ cross-section, $\sigma_{{\rm PbPb}\rightarrow {\rm Pb}\,\rhoz\, {\rm Pb}}$, together with a calculation of the photon flux, then allows the photoproduction cross-section on the nucleus, $\sigma_{\gamma {\rm Pb}\rightarrow \rhoz {\rm Pb}}$, to be derived.
 A comparison of this result with photoproduction on the proton, $\sigma_{\gamma p\rightarrow \rhoz p}$, allows the nuclear suppression factor to be determined~\cite{Guzey:2020ntc, Mantysaari:2023xcu}.
-Na\"ively, the ion-to-proton photoproduction ratio should scale as $A^{4/3}$ where $A$ is the number of nucleons.
+Na\"ively, in the impulse approximation~\cite{Chew:1952fca}, the ion-to-proton photoproduction ratio should scale as $A^{4/3}$ where $A$ is the number of nucleons.
 However, since the $\rhoz$ meson is produced before it hits the target~\cite{Ioffe:1969kf}, it may undergo multiple interactions with the nucleons, which suppress the observable cross-section.
 This can be taken into account by the Gribov--Glauber mechanism~\cite{Gribov:1968jf,Glauber:1970jm} giving predictions~\cite{Guzey:2016piu} where the suppression depends on the total \mbox{$\rho$-nucleon} cross-section.
+The suppression for $\rhoz$ mesons is much larger than for $\jpsi$ mesons, since the total $\rhoz$–nucleon cross-section is about 20\,mb, three order of magnitude greater than the \jpsi-nucleon cross-section, which leads to a suppression of $\sigma_{\gamma {\rm Pb}\rightarrow \rhoz {\rm Pb}}$ compared to the impulse approximation by a factor five for the \rhoz, in contrast to about 10\% for the \jpsi meson.
 Suppression in excess of this would require additional mechanisms for nuclear shadowing~\cite{Guzey:2016qwo} such as saturation, which is expected to be enhanced in nuclear collisions~\cite{Accardi:2012qut} and at low values of Bjorken-$x$, the fractional momentum of the partons in the nucleon.
 In this respect, the forward region covered by the LHCb experiment is of particular interest since in $\rhoz$-meson photoproduction, $x$ values down to $10^{-6}$ are probed.